tcoopman/hugo-blog/content/post/aggregate-boundaries-in-event-sourced-systems.md

 * a player can create a new quiz
 * they can add questions to the quiz
 * they can publish the quiz
 * once a quiz has been published, a game can be opened.
-A game is basically an instance of a quiz
+A game is an instance of a quiz
 * Many games of a quiz can be opened (there is no limit)

 A game, once it is openend looks like this: